skogsbaer/rust_class/practice-01/README.md

 ## Exercise 6

 Write a function `move_mut` that takes a point `p`, an `x`-value, and a `y`-value.
-The function then moves point `p` in-place.
+The function moves point `p` in-place.
 The test for `move_mut` is commented out, you should now activate it.

 ## Exercise 7